Gradient-Free Aeroacoustic Shape Optimization Using Large Eddy Simulation: Deep Cavity

-where $F_x$ is the force in the $x$-direction computed on the three cavity walls, $\rho_\infty$ is the free-stream density, and $U_\infty$ is the free-stream velocity.
-The time-averaged drag coefficient along with the SPL at the observer, for different simulations, are given in Table \ref{table_cavity_summary}. $30$ observer points along the span of the cavity are used.
-The time-averaged pressure and root-mean-squared of the pressure perturbation are computed for each observer point and then spatially averaged to find the SPL at the observer location.
+The time-averaged drag coefficient along with the OASPL at the observer, for different simulations, are given in Table \ref{table_cavity_summary}. $30$ observer points along the span of the cavity are used.
+The time-averaged pressure and root-mean-squared of the pressure perturbation are computed for each observer point and then spatially averaged to find the OASPL at the observer location.

 These results show that the $\mathcal{P}3$ simulation provides sufficient resolution for this study.